sct-pipeline/deepseg-training/README.md

 **Cropped Mask image**

 ![Crop_mask01](https://github.com/sct-pipeline/deepseg-training/blob/master/Figures/Cropped_Mask01.png)

+**NOTE:** Sometimes the cropping of resampled image gives out null voxels and this can be resolved by changing the resampling strategy as explained in this issue: (https://github.com/neuropoly/spinalcordtoolbox/issues/2003#issuecomment-418499887)

 Later we standardize the intensities of the cropped image such that similar intensities will have similar tissue meaning.